Can Dogs Get Colds?

 · Looks very anxious.

-ii.
-The dog cold is not the same as the human cold.
+A dog cold is not the same as the human cold.
 Different germs are responsible for colds in humans and dogs.
 So essentially, the answer to"can dogs get colds from humans?" is a resounding no.

-If the Dog Cold is Different From the Human Variety, Then is The Flu too Different?
+If the Dog Cold is Different From the Human Colds, Then is The Flu Different?

 Yes.
 It is canine flu and a dog is as uncomfortable as a human with flu.
 It is a common illness among dogs that needs care and medication.

 Dogs are well looked after.
 Good dog owners give them all the comforts they can provide.
 Yet all dogs catch a cold.